This post is updated as events transpire.

 - 26 June 2023 — A participant in a genealogy Facebook group revealed that a Doe case from Riverside County, California, had been uploaded to MyHeritage against the Terms of Service.

 - 30 July 2023 — During a presentation at the Ramapo Investigative Genetic Genealogy Conference, it was revealed that a “loophole” (a security flaw) at GEDmatch allowed forensic kits to see users who had opted out of law-enforcement matching.
-The existence of the loophole was an “open secret.”
+The existence of the loophole was an “open secret” amongst forensic genetic genealogy practitioners.

 - 18 August 2023 — The Intercept published a shocking exposé on the use of the GEDmatch security hole.
 Some of the world’s most prominent forensic genetic genealogists secretly discussed how to trigger the programming bug.
 One “described hiding the fact that her organization had made an identification using an opted-out profile.”
-Among them: founding members of the Investigative Genetic Genealogy Accreditation Board.
+Among them: founding members of the Investigative Genetic Genealogy Accreditation Board, including Margaret Press and CeCe Moore.

 - 18 August 2023 — The same day The Intercept article appeared, Margaret Press of the DNA Doe Project issued a statement acknowledging the exploitation of multiple security bugs at GEDmatch and the failure to report them.
-The other conspirators had not issued public statements as of a month later.
+The other conspirators had not issued public statements as of late 2024.

 - 14 September 2023 (or thereabouts) — Verogen, the parent company of GEDmatch, announced that they had fixed the loopholes, evaluated their system for vulnerabilities, notified regulatory bodies, and added a binding contract with forensic genetic genealogists to deter violations of the Terms of Service in the future.

-- September 2023 — FamiilyTreeDNA changed the default status for new kits to be opted out of law enforcement matching.
+- September 2023 — FamilyTreeDNA changed the default status for new kits to be opted out of law enforcement matching.
 Kits that were previously opted in by default remained opted in.

 - 23 January 2024 — FamilyTreeDNA and Othram announced a new exclusive partnership for forensic genetic genealogy search and analysis.
 The details are unclear.

-- Around 25 July 2024 — FGG practitioners were notified that the forensic case fee for FamilyTreeDNA will be doubling, from $700 per upload to $1400.
-Othram, which took over management of FamilyTreeDNA forensic case processing in January, will not be subject to the additional fee.
+- Around 25 July 2024 — FGG practitioners were notified that the forensic case fee for FamilyTreeDNA would double, from $700 per upload to $1400.
+Othram, which took over management of FamilyTreeDNA forensic case processing in January, is not subject to the additional fee.

 I don’t know why anyone on this planet thinks they have any privacy in this day and age.
 My genealogy was progressing.
 WAS progressing.
 Our 140+ year old brick wall will likely remain a brick wall.
 If my mother is identified as a relation to a criminal you can bet your booties I’ll help any way I can.
 In the meantime our DNA matches are drying up.
 How can anyone think being on social media is safer than using GEDMatch?